Nyoob/TipsySync/README.md

 * Platforms to consider in the future are CamSoda, BongaCams, LiveJasmin, ManyVids.
 Might start working on them if there's interest.

 # Setting up
-(TODO) Go to the [Releases Page](https://github.com/Nyoob/TipsySync/releases) and download the latest release.
+Go to the [Releases Page](https://github.com/Nyoob/TipsySync/releases) and download the latest release.

-#### Chaturbate
-Go to the [Chaturbate Token Authorization Page](https://chaturbate.com/statsapi/authtoken/) and create an Events API Token Paste the full Token URL into the Chaturbate Settings.

-#### Fansly
-Put in your Fansly Username into the Settings, without the leading @.

-#### Stripchat
-Put in your Stripchat Username into the Settings, without the leading @.
+To setup the individual platforms, check out the [Platform Setup Docs](/docs/setup_platforms.md)

 # Building it yourself
 Clone the repo, run `go mod download`, head into /frontend, run `yarn install`.